Joanneyoung01/bank-technical-test/README.md

 ## Bank Technical Test

+## My approach ##

+My approach was to break the brief into user stories.
+There seems to be one clear object in the brief - a Bank.
+This will be my main object.

+Within this bank, users should be able to do three things
+- Deposit
+- Withdraw
+- Print statement

+For Deposits and Withdrawals, a use should be able to insert a number, that will either add or detract from the 'Bank Balance' (the balance should be an instance variable so that is can be constantly updated).
+In addition to the balance the date of each deposit or withdrawal should also be taken into account and updated through another instance variable 'Date'.

+Each time the user interacts with the bank, an element will be added to the statement.
+Within that element, this will be another array storing a date, Credit amount or Debit amount and a snapshot of the balance at that point in time - these four components should be inserted into a statement array.

+The function print statement will introduce headings "date, credit, debit and balance", as well as reversing the array so that the most recent activity is at the top.
+Below that, the itemized lines of the bank history - this is the generateStatement() function.

+## To run the project: ##

+Please open this up on a browser CLI e.g Google Chrome dev tools.

+`$ var bank = new Bank` Initialize the bank object
+`$ bank.deposit(100)`  Deposit into the bank
+`$ bank.deposit(50)` Withdraw from the bank
+`$ bank.printStatement()` Print bank statement

+## To run tests ##
+Please open `SpecRunner.html` on a browser

 # Requirements #
 You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 Deposits, withdrawal.